GoogleChrome/ip-protection/Masked-Domain-List.md

 irritatingfog.com                                | Admiral                                                        | Not Impacted By Script Blocking
 itemslice.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 ivykiosk.com                                     | Admiral                                                        | Not Impacted By Script Blocking
-j93557g.com                                      | Admiral                                                        | Entire Domain Blocked
+j93557g.com                                      | Admiral                                                        | Not Impacted By Script Blocking
 jadeitite.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 jaderooster.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 jailbulb.com                                     | Admiral                                                        | Not Impacted By Script Blocking